 Special care has to be taken for Fast Photometry skyflats.
-There are two Fast Photometry templates for flats: Windowed Skyflats and Windowed Twilight flats which will be offered for P100.
+There are two Fast Photometry templates for flats : Windowed Skyflats and Windowed Twilight flats.
 The read-out mode is set to DoubleRdRstRd and the window configuration need to be adjusted to the one of the users.

 - Outputs: pipeline products:

 - Master flat-field frames

-- Cold pixel mapQC parameters:
+- Cold pixel map

+- QC parameters:

 - Prepared OBs: see above, depending on the filter.

 - OT queue: HAWK-I TWILIGHT FLATS

 - Pipeline support: Recipe hawki\twilight\flat\combine can be used to produce a flat field frame.
 See pipeline manual for the details.

-- ullet Duration: Start $\sim$ 1h before sunset, ends $\sim$ 20 min after sunset
+- Duration: Start $\sim$ 1h before sunset, ends $\sim$ 20 min after sunset

 - Pre-requisites: Clear / Photometric.
-Cloudy conditions do not allow to take proper twilight flats
+Cloudy conditions do not allow to take proper twilight flats.

-- See also: